Now a certain man was sick, named Lazarus, of

 some of them went their ways to the Pharisees, and told them the

-What should we do?
+said, What should we do?
 This man does many miracles.
-If we leave Him alone,
+If we leave Him

-all men will believe in Him: and the Romans will come and take away
+alone, all men will believe in Him: and the Romans will come and take

-both our place and nation.
-One of them, named Caiaphas, being the high
+away both our place and nation.
+One of them, named Caiaphas, being

-priest that same year, said to them, You know nothing at all, nor
+the high priest that year said, You know nothing at all, nor remember

-remember that it is advantageous for us, that one man should die for
+that it is advantageous for us, that one man should die for the

-the people, and that the whole nation perish not.
-Caiaphas didn't say
+people, and that the whole nation perish not.

-this of his own doing, but being high priest that year, he prophesied
+Caiaphas didn't say this of his own doing, but being high priest that

 Jesus therefore walked no more openly among the Jews; but went from